High-accuracy numerical models of Brownian thermal noise in thin mirror coatings

 \section{Results}

-Our simulations with \spectre{} were performed on one or more 16-core compute nodes, each with \SI{64}{GB} of memory and two eight-core Intel Haswell E5-2630v3 processors clocked at \SI{2.40}{\giga\hertz}, connected with an Intel Omni-Path network.
+Our simulations with \spectre{} were performed on one or more 16-core compute nodes, each with \SI{64}{\giga\byte} of memory and two eight-core Intel Haswell E5-2630v3 processors clocked at \SI{2.40}{\giga\hertz}, connected with an Intel Omni-Path network.
 We distribute the elements that compose the computational domain evenly among cores, leaving one core per node free to perform communications.

-We compare our results with \spectre{} to previous work using an open-source finite-element code to calculate the Brownian coating thermal noise for amorphous and crystalline materials.
-Its methods are described in detail in Secs.
-2.4--2.6 of \ccite{Lovelace:2017xyf}.
-The code was built using the \dealii{}~\cite{dealii, dealii2019design} finite-element framework and we henceforth refer to it as \dealii{}.
-It adopted a standard weak form of the elastostatic equations, discretized them using a conventional finite-element approach, and solved them using \dealii{} with the \texttt{PETSc}~\cite{petsc} conjugate gradient linear solver and the \texttt{ParaSAILS} preconditioner in the \texttt{hypre}~\cite{hypre} package.
+We compare our results to previous work using an open-source finite element code to calculate the Brownian coating thermal noise for amorphous and crystalline materials.
+Its methods are described in Secs.
+2.4--2.6 of \ccite{Lovelace2017xyf}.
+The code was built using the \dealii{}~\cite{dealii, dealii2019design} finite element framework and we henceforth refer to it as \dealii{}.
+It adopted a standard weak form of the elastostatic equations, discretized them using a conventional finite element approach, and solved them using \dealii{} with the \texttt{PETSc}~\cite{petsc} conjugate gradient linear solver and the \texttt{ParaSAILS} preconditioner in the \texttt{hypre}~\cite{hypre} package.
 The \dealii{} code relies on the Message Passing Interface (MPI) for parallelization.